-It is apparent that this condition for existence of the complex muculants also applies to the power muculants.
-Since $|\cf{x}| \leq 1$ and, thus, $\log|\cf{x}|\le 0$, we can rewrite~\eqref{eq:paleyWiener2} as

-Note that these condition rules out the existence of muculants for characteristic functions that vanish on an interval.
+Note that this condition rules out the existence of muculants for RVs whose characteristic function vanishes on an interval.

-The condition in~\eqref{eq:paleyWiener3} reminds of the Paley-Wiener condition~\cite[p.~423]{papoulis_probability}.
-The Paley-Wiener condition, loosely speaking and translated to the language of probabilities, states that to the given magnitude a \emph{unique} phase can be associated which guarantees that the corresponding PMF is minimum-phase.
-Hence, if we know a priori that the PMF is minimum-phase, then the characteristic function can be described completely via the power muculants (see Section~\ref{ssec:powercomplex} below).
-Interestingly, causality alone is not enough: Not every causal PMF is minimum-phase, and hence, not for every causal PMF the power cumulants are a complete description~\cite[p.~215]{papoulis_fourier}.
+The condition in~\eqref{eq:paleyWiener4} reminds of the Paley-Wiener condition~\cite[p.~423]{papoulis_probability}.
+Loosely speaking and translated to the language of probabilities, this condition states that iff~\eqref{eq:paleyWiener4} holds, then to $\ln|\cf{\mathbf{X}}|$ a \emph{unique} phase can be associated which guarantees that the corresponding PMF is minimum-phase.
+Causality of $\pdf{\mathbf{X}}$ is thus a sufficient (but not necessary) condition for~\eqref{eq:paleyWiener4}.